Dayun123/task-app/docs/dev-blog.md

 ```

 This way, hopefully, my route-handlers will just deal with calling resource-related methods and sending the success responses, and error-responses can be thrown to the catch-all error handler middleware.

+#### User Validations

+I'm finding that validations are a pain, but neccessary.
+There is so much to test for, it takes up a lot of development time.
+It does make me think harder about the User model, and about the incoming requests, which is nice.
+I'm finding that I can't rely on letting validators run at the user.save() call, but instead have to run them manually with user.validate().
+This is because I'm using properties of the user instance before saving the user, so I need to be sure that they are valid.